Howard Brenton

-Howard John Brenton FRSL (born 13 December 1942) is an English playwright and screenwriter.
-While little-known in the United States, he is celebrated in his home country and often ranked alongside contemporaries such as Edward Bond, Caryl Churchill, and David Hare.
+Howard John Brenton FRSL (born 13 December 1942) is an English playwright and screenwriter, often ranked alongside contemporaries such as Edward Bond, Caryl Churchill, and David Hare.

 Early years

 Brenton was born in Portsmouth, Hampshire, son of policeman (later Methodist minister) Donald Henry Brenton and his wife Rose Lilian (née Lewis).
 He was educated at Chichester High School For Boys and read English Literature at St Catharine's College, Cambridge.
 In 1964 he was awarded the Chancellor's Gold Medal for Poetry.
-While at Cambridge he wrote a play, Ladder of Fools which was performed at the ADC Theatre as a double bill with "Hello-Goodbye Sebastian" by John Grillo in April 1965, and at the Oxford Playhouse in June of that year.
+While at Cambridge he wrote a play, Ladder of Fools which was performed at the ADC Theatre as a double bill with Hello-Goodbye Sebastian by John Grillo in April 1965, and at the Oxford Playhouse in June of that year.
 It was described by Eric Shorter of The Daily Telegraph as "Actable, gripping, murky and moody: how often can you say that of the average new play tried out in London, let alone of an undergraduate's work..."
 Brenton's one-act play, It's My Criminal, was performed at the Royal Court Theatre (1966).